GMLC-TDC/HELICS/docs/ROADMAP.md

 -   plugin architecture for user defined cores

 ## \[3.0\] ~ Late Spring 2020
 -   Upgrade minimum compilers and build systems.
 Currently planned targets are gcc 7.0, clang 5.0, MSVC 2017 15.7, CMake 3.10.
 This is a setup which should be supported on Ubuntu 18.04 repositories.
 Minimum Boost version will also be updated though Boost is becoming less critical for the HELICS core so may not be that important.
 Certain features may require new boost version than what would be available on 18.04.
 HELICS 3.0 will not be released until Ubuntu 20.04 LTS is out and RHEL 8.0 has been out for a year, and RHEL 8.1 is released.
+Minimum required compilers for building on macOS and systems using ICC will include XCode 10 and ICC 19.
 -   Control interface
 -   Dynamic Federation support
 -   remove deprecated functions